 Dean Hill’s religious leadership at Boston University, across all of the 17 schools and colleges and the larger community, is rooted and grounded in the historic pulpit of Marsh Chapel, whose Sunday service is broadcast on NPR each Sunday morning at 11am (WBUR 90.9FM), with a listenership of 75,000, and another 25,000 listening by podcast.
 As Dean of the Chapel, he preaches most Sundays, leads the Marsh staff (40 full and part time persons in the areas of ministry, music and hospitality), gives oversight to all University religious life (7 University Chaplains, 26 religious life groups, and several campus ministers), provides prayers for various all University events (Commencement, Matriculation, other), meets with the Deans’ Council and University Leadership Group, and guides pastoral care for the community, through the chaplains’ offices.
 In recent years some BUSTH students have chosen to do their field work at Marsh (so, 5 in 2007, 3 in 2008, 7 in 2009, 1 in 2010, and similar number since then).
 Marsh Chapel hosts 16 weekly worship services, one of which is the BUSTH led Wednesday 11:15am service.
 About 2,500 people a week, during the school year, are present for worship, study or service in the chapel building.
 For more information, visit the Chapel website.

 Bob Hill has been preaching since 1976.
 As an elder (Upper New York Conference) in the United Methodist Church he has had experience in ten local churches, five different annual conferences, multiple annual conference board assignments, General and Jurisdictional Conference participation, General Board membership (GBHEM), various speaking engagements, and denominational leadership discussions.
 His views of the present condition of the church, particularly in the Northeast, and prospects for ministry into the future, have provided a complementary perspective to that of some recent Northeastern UMC denominational leadership.
 His main denominational interests have been in Large Church ministry and Theological Education.
 Dr. Hill was given the Harry Denman award for Evangelism in 2003.
 Currently he serves on the Board of the New England Annual Conference United Methodist Foundation, the Board of Visitors of the Learning Project Elementary School (Back Bay, Boston), the Board of Visitors of Harvard Memorial Church, and the Board of Ministry of Harvard College.
 He is an active member of the Boston Ministers’ Club and the New Haven Theological Discussion Group, and an inactive Rotarian.
 He loves sports, and played basketball and soccer at the high school and college levels.
 His wife Jan is a musician and teacher, whose children’s choir sings regularly in Boston, most notably once a year in early May on the steps of Trinity Church, Copley Square.
 Bob and Jan are joggers, and spend summers on a lake in upstate New York.
-They have three grown children and three grandchildren.
+They have three grown children and six grandchildren.

 Contact Dean Hill: